Stiff-person syndrome: History

 SPS was first described by Frederick Moersch and Henry Woltman in 1956, who named it "stiff-man syndrome".
 Their description of the disease was based on 14 cases that they had observed over 32 years.
 Using electromyography, they noted that motor-unit firing suggested that contractions of voluntary muscle were occurring in their patients.
 Previously, cases of SPS had been dismissed as psychogenic problems.
 Clinical diagnostic criteria were developed by Gordon et al. in 1967.
 They observed "persistent tonic contraction reflected in constant firing, even at rest" after providing patients with muscle relaxants and examining them with electromyography.
 In 1989, criteria for an SPS diagnosis were adopted that included episodic axial stiffness, progression of stiffness, lordosis, and triggered spasms.
-The name of the disease was shifted from "stiff-man syndrome" to the gender-neutral "stiff-person syndrome" in 1991.
+The name of the disease was changed from "stiff-man syndrome" to the gender-neutral "stiff-person syndrome" in 1991.

 In 1963, diazepam was determined to help alleviate symptoms of SPS.
 Corticosteroids were first used to treat the condition in 1988, and plasma exchange was first applied the following year.
 The first use of intravenous immunoglobulin to treat the condition came in 1994.

 In 1988, Solimena et al. discovered that autoantibodies against GAD played a key role in SPS.
 Two years later, Solimena found the antibodies in 20 out of 33 patients examined.
 In the late 1980s, the serum of SPS patients was also found to bind to GABAergic neurons.
 In 2006, the role of GABARAP in SPS was discovered.
 The first case of paraneoplastic SPS was found in 1975.
-In 1993, antiamphiphysin was shown to play a role in paraneoplastic SPS, and seven years later, antigephyrin was also found to be involved in the condition.
+In 1993, anti-amphiphysin was shown to play a role in paraneoplastic SPS, and seven years later, anti-gephyrin was also found to be involved in the condition.

-Notable cases
+Cases

-In December 2022, singer Céline Dion announced that she is suffering from this syndrome, resulting in cancelled performances.
-In July 2024, Dion performed "Hymne à l'amour" at the opening ceremony of the Paris Olympic Games, her first public performance since her diagnosis.
+In December 2022, the Canadian singer Céline Dion announced that she had been diagnosed with stiff-person syndrome, resulting in cancelled performances.
+In July 2024, she performed "Hymne à l'amour" at the opening ceremony of the Paris Olympic Games, her first public performance since her diagnosis.